ga-wdi-lessons/angular-firebase/readme.md

 ## AngularFire

-How can we connect our Angular application to Firebase?
-By using **AngularFire**.
+One way to connect an Angular application to a Firebase DB is **AngularFire**.

 AngularFire is a Javascript library created by Firebase.
 It provides us with an intuitive means of interacting with a database not unlike ActiveRecord or ngResource.
 We will be using the AngularFire library to access Firebase from Angular.
 We'll explore how to use it by building a todo app later on in this lesson but if you'd like to learn more, [the official documentation is a good place to start](https://github.com/firebase/angularfire).